 Behaviour consultations are for clients seeking help with their dog who is showing problem behaviours.
 It is not uncommon for dogs to develop behaviour problems and there are numerous reasons why these behaviours surface.
-If your dog is showing undesirable behaviours, whatever they may be, contact Carrie-Anne to see what she can do to help.
+If your dog is showing undesirable behaviours, whatever they may be, get in touch quickly so Carrie-Anne can help you.

 What is a behaviour consultation?